Git229KEV/Exercise-Tracking-with-Mediapipe-AI/README.md

 After You click any of the exercise, Click on **Start Tracking**.
 Camera will open, Counter and Stage will be shown in the camera.
 If you want to Reset the count, click on **Reset Count**

+You can visit the website here : https://posefit-ai.netlify.app/

 ![image](https://github.com/user-attachments/assets/bca45f42-c50e-4ff8-ad81-66db492a45b1)

 ![image](https://github.com/user-attachments/assets/89b28eae-8a90-4ab1-91a2-190dd7f29aa5)